Ucok23/detiknews_api/README.md

 3. **Install the required packages**:

     ```bash
-    pip install dn_scraper
+    pip install dn_scraper Flask
     ```

 ## Configuration

 It should work without any further configuration.
-If somethin wrong, we're really appreciate you to open new issue.
+If something wrong, we're really appreciate you to open new issue.

 ## Usage